 There are five different categories of data analytics.
 How you employ data analytics in your facility will depend on the technology you have deployed, the competencies of your staff, and the skillsets of your partners.
 To move your built environment to a more personalized experience for occupants, facility managers must better analyze the data that is generated in their facilities to make more informed decisions.

 The personalized experiences we receive from companies like Amazon and Netflix are driven by Artificial Intelligence technology that is learning your patterns and delivering recommendations based on vast amounts of data.
 The key is that there is no human interaction required – there is no customer service representative pushing recommendations to your computer screen each time you log on to Amazon.
-Delivering true personalization and immediacy in our facilities will require that we leverage artificial intelligence and enable autonomous operations – allowing our facility to learn, predict, and control on its own. (learn more about the difference between automation and autonomy here)
+Delivering true personalization and immediacy in our facilities will require that we leverage artificial intelligence and enable autonomous operations – allowing our facility to learn, predict, and control independently.

 According to the recent CBRE Americas Occupier Survey, a “greater emphasis on personalized user experience” is a top facility management trend.
 How to develop a path to that personalization can be challenging for facility managers that are already understaffed and consumed by operational challenges.
 By understanding the key technologies that will enable more personalized experiences, building owners and facility managers can begin to chart a path toward the immersive, personalized occupant experience expected in the built environment today.